shellspec/shellspec/README.md

                                       The order is randomized with --random but random TYPE is ignored.
         --syntax, --syntax-check    Syntax check of the specfiles without running any examples --translate                 Output translated specfile
+        --docker DOCKER-IMAGE       Run tests in specified docker image (EXPERIMENTAL) This is an experimental feature and may be changed/removed in the future.
         --task [TASK]               Run the TASK or Show the task list if TASK is not specified -v, --version                   Display the version
     -h, --help                      -h: short help, --help: long help